dulta/feelapp-api/getting-started.md

 #### Feel Apps

-Feel Apps is a way to connect your webpage to the Bluetooth device via iPhone/Android mobile application.
+Feel Apps is a way to connect your webpage to a Bluetooth device via iPhone/Android mobile application.
 Your page should have a QR code which is scanned inside the mobile app.
 Then the page can send commands to the mobile app which will be transferred to the bluetooth device.